|

 may turn over two or three times, before they finally take our aging

 moose.
 What is interesting about all this, is that it paints a different picture of predator-prey relationships than the popular notion of ruthless, blood-thirsty predators going after hapless, helpless prey, and it undermines many of the arguments about predator control.
 I believe there are solid reasons why we view the predator-prey relationship, and more generally, the role of predators in nature, through this prism.
 If I can be forgiven a little amateur psychologizing, civilization is enabled to a certain extent, by the restraining and channeling of certain instincts within us, instincts, for lack of a better word, which encourage us to do pretty much what we want, or what we feel is in our immediate best interests.
 With some exceptions driven by extreme religious, political and cultural values, physical violence against another, is considered criminal, morally reprehensible, and basically “uncivilized”.
 In addition, because it strikes at the very heart of the victim’s existence, physical violence, is viewed in an extremely personal way.
 Small wonder that we are frightened, titillated and entertained, by cinema depictions of attacks on people by real and imagined creatures.
 What could be more negatively personal than a direct threat to your life?
 In nature, on the other hand, physical assaults are not only completely impersonal, but extremely practical, in the sense that they generally represent the attempt to capitalize on an opportunity for sustenance.
-At the same time, creatures in the wild routinely posture and pose to try to dissuade other creatures from attacking.
+At the same time, potential prey creatures in the wild routinely posture and pose to try to dissuade other creatures from attacking.
 I was somewhat amused when I went looking for mountain lions in Big Bend National Park by myself years ago, to receive advice from a Ranger, who suggested that, if a lion fails to run away (not an encouraging sign, since it probably means you're being sized up as a potential target), I should put down the camera, and pick up a large stick and attempt to appear larger than my actual size, in the hope of persuading the lion that an attack on me might result in injury for them.
 While I didn’t see any lions, I was amused because this is pretty much what many creatures do in the wild, if they feel cornered and unable to escape.
 Look large and forbidding, and hopefully dissuade attack.
 Some others feign death, for example the hognose snake, while still others feign injury.
 Wendy was once called to the scene of an injured mallard, who was just fine, except that he was trying to lead his “rescuers” away from the nest, as though they were predators.
 (It should be noted

 that this entire discussion often takes place in front of the wolf